Geometric quantum discord of an arbitrary two-qudit state: the exact value and general upper bounds: Introduction

 Nevertheless, there are quantum states that exhibit nonclassical correlations even without entanglement, and this led to the notion of the quantum discord \cite{Oll.Zur:01}, which is conceptually rich, however, it is very hard to calculate it even for a two-qubit state \cite{Gir.Ade:11b}.

-Due to the complexity \cite{Hua:14} of computation of the quantum discord, there were also introduced related concepts, like the measurement-induced nonlocality \cite{Luo.Fu:11} and the geometric quantum discord \cite{Dak.Ved.Bru:10}.
+Due to the complexity \cite{Hua:14} of computation of the quantum discord, there were also introduced related concepts, like the measurement-induced nonlocality \cite{Luo.Fu:11} and the geometric quantum discord \cite {Dak.Ved.Bru:10}.

-The geometric quantum discord is a geometric measure of quantum correlations of a bipartite quantum state, which is defined via the distance from this state to the set $\Omega$ of all states with the vanishing quantum discord \cite{Dak.Ved.Bru:10}.
+The geometric quantum discord is a geometric measure of quantum correlations of a bipartite quantum state, which is defined via the distance from this state to the set $\Omega $ of all states with the vanishing quantum discord \cite{Dak.Ved.Bru:10}.
+In the present article, the geometric quantum discord $\mathcal{D}_{g}(\rho )$ of a two-qubit state $\rho $ on $\mathcal{H} _{d_{1}}\otimes \mathcal{H}_{d_{2}}$ is defined via the Hilbert-Schmidt norm between states: